filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Security Considerations

 This proposal improves the network security by removing the ownership and control of whatever it is the remaining of the 2.5% of the total network token supply in `f0122` from individuals and putting it under the control of network participants via the appropriate governance processes.
+Again, the proposal acknowledges that the security threats from Sybil attack perspective is slim, but not following spec is considered a much bigger threat as attackers don't really need to buy out the network, just the governance.

 ## Product Considerations

 This proposal places governance of the fundraising remainder funds entirely in hands of the network participants rather than key owners, thus providing greater transparency and assurance of community consultation and deliberation in appropriate future disbursement of the funds.
+And thus, the proposal sends out a strong signal that this is a network where spec is respected by words and by code, and restores some of the credibility lossed for failing to comply with the spec.

 ## Implementation